Does campaigning work? What makes a campaign successful? How political should charities be? And how can you tell if you’re making a difference?

 Walking the Talk is our cross-sector partnership to help charities improve their diversity

 Now we have another general election around the corner, many charities will be gearing up to get their causes up the policy agenda.
-But in such a complex and ever-changing environment—where attitudes and the policy agenda are affected by a million different factors—how can campaigners know if their efforts are having an impact?
+But in such a complex and ever-changing environment how can campaigners know if their efforts are having an impact?

 NPC’s briefing paper following our event on how charities can measure the impact of their campaigning work.

 A practical guide to focusing on impact while planning, delivering and evaluating a campaign.